Kontentski/weatherly/README.md

 # License

 Weatherly is released under the MIT License.
-See the LICENSE file for more details
+See the LICENSE file for more details.